kubernetes-sigs/kernel-module-management/docs/mkdocs/developer/index.md

 metadata:
   name: module-sample
 spec:
+  additionalVolumes:
+    # All volumes here are available into the DriverContainer / DevicePlugin pod.
+    # Users should mount those by adding corresponding volumeMounts under .spec.devicePlugin
+    # and .spec.driverContainer.
+    - name: some-volume
+      configMap:
+        name: some-configmap
   devicePlugin: # is a Container spec
+    # This container will be privileged and will mount
+    # /var/lib/kubelet/device-plugins automatically.
     name: overwritten-anyway
     image: some-image
   driverContainer: # is a Container spec
+    # This container will not be privileged by default.
+    # It will mount /lib/modules and /usr/lib/modules automatically.
     name: overwritten-anyway
     image: overwritten-anyway
     securityContext: